EndangeredMassa/endangeredmassa.github.com/_posts/20XX-01-01-interview-process.md

 # A Job and a Candidate

-Let's assume we have a candidate Jessie:
+Let's assume we have a candidate Jessie for a Software Engineer position we'd like to fill.
+This example will be based on some real world experiences, but is not designed to represent a specific person.

 <details open>